RifatXia/tensorstore/llama-work/cluster/final_report.md

 Three checkpointing methods were implemented and compared:

-**PyTorch Native Checkpointing:** This baseline approach uses PyTorch's [11] native `torch.save()` function with no compression.
+**PyTorch Native Checkpointing:** This baseline approach uses PyTorch's [10] native `torch.save()` function with no compression.
 It serializes the entire model state dictionary into a single `.pth` file using Python's pickle protocol.
 This method is highly optimized for sequential I/O and serves as the performance baseline against which TensorStore approaches are measured.

 **TensorStore Basic Implementation:** This approach uses TensorStore [1] with the Zarr format [3], implementing dynamic 64 MB chunking where each model parameter is stored as a separate Zarr array.
 No compression or concurrency optimizations are applied, providing a baseline for TensorStore's performance characteristics.
-Each parameter requires its own metadata file, resulting in hundreds of individual files for a typical transformer model.
+Each parameter is stored in its own `.zarr` directory with associated metadata, resulting in hundreds of individual directories for a typical transformer model.

-**T5X-Optimized TensorStore:** This implementation incorporates optimizations from Google's T5X framework [12], including dynamic 64 MB chunks with gzip compression at level 1 and high concurrency with 128 concurrent file I/O operations.
+**T5X-Optimized TensorStore:** This implementation incorporates optimizations from Google's T5X framework [11], including dynamic 64 MB chunks with gzip compression at level 1 and high concurrency with 128 concurrent file I/O operations.
 The compression reduces storage requirements while the high concurrency aims to hide I/O latency through parallel operations.

 ### Model Selection